DRIVEN BASE

 Targets Results Assessment Targets Results Assessment Targets Results Assessment

-Trend in work-related accident ratio (Lost time injury frequency) [DENSO Corporation]
+Trend in work-related accident ratio (Lost time injury frequency) [DENSO Group]

 Lost time frequency rate = Number of lost-time accidents/Total working hours × 1,000,000

-The lost time frequency rates of those other than the Company shown above are based on the Survey of Occupational Accident Trends, published by the Ministry of Health, Labour and Welfare.
+The lost time frequency rates of those other than the Company shown above are based on the Survey of Occupational Accident Trends, published by the Ministry of Health, Labor and Welfare.

 Name of education program Hours Number of participants